 About this mod

-Not a ReShade preset, so you can still use ReShade to further customise the game visuals.
+Not a ReShade preset, you can still use ReShade to further customise the game visuals if you wish.
 This is a collection of files that let you customise your visual settings a bit more than vanilla ELDEN RING lets you.

 - Requirements